Citrullin/hercules/README.md

 #### --snapshots.period=168

 How much history of tangle to keep.
 Value in hours.
-Minimal value is 6 hours.
+Minimal value is 12 hours.
+Lesser period increases the probability that some addresses will not be consistent with the global state.
+If your node can handle more, we suggest keeping several days or a week worth of data.

 #### --snapshots.keep=true

 If set, the snapshots will be generated without trimming the old transactions from the database.
-That is, the database is kept without modifications.
+That is, the database is kept without modifications so that transaction history is preserved.

+Keeping specific TXs by budle, address, tag, etc is coming soon.

 #### --snapshots.enableapi=false